snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 worked with session timeout which includes (application session time out, otp time out)

 Doing research on maps and trying to implement it in our application.

+Worked on password otp expiration which has been limited to 3 minutes for accessing as well as changing the password.